GiacomoBert/GR2016_scripts/peak_extraction_script/README.md

 - One `.fig` + one `.tif` per (subject × peak), saving the trace and the accepted pick for visual auditability.

 ---

-## How to run

-1. Install the dependencies listed above.
-2. Edit the `addpath` calls at the top of `peak_extraction_commented.m` to point to your local toolbox installations.
-3. Edit the `load`, `filename`, and `peak_excel` paths to point to your local copies of the input files.
-4. Set the run mode:
-   - `overwright = 0` → resume mode (skip subject × peak combinations
-     already processed and saved to disk);
-   - `overwright = 1` → recompute everything from scratch.
-5. Run the script.
-For each subject × peak the inspection figure will open in a maximized window.
-Press `1` to accept, `0` to reject, or click on the trace and press `1` to override.
-6. When the loop completes, the wide-format CSV is exported to `./peak_extraction/`.

-The script is safe to interrupt at any point: results are saved after every accept/reject decision, and resuming with `overwright = 0` will skip everything already done.

----

-## Data availability

-The underlying TMS–EEG data, MRI data, and the master subject list will be deposited on [NeuGRID2](https://www.neugrid2.eu/) and are also available from the corresponding author upon reasonable request, in accordance with the data-sharing statement of the paper.

----